Spiralized zucchini, sweet potato and carrot in a hot red Thai curry soup, with chunks of silken eggplant and crunchy peanuts.

 - Begin by spiralizing your zucchini, carrot and sweet potato.
 Set aside in separate piles.

-- Heat a frypan to a moderate heat and fry eggplant in 2 tbsp cooking oil until deep golden brown on all sides.
+- Heat a frypan to a moderate heat and fry eggplant in 2 tablespoon cooking oil until deep golden brown on all sides.
 Season with salt and set aside to drain on kitchen towels.

 - Add curry paste and kaffir lime leaf and cook for 1-2 minutes, until fragrant.
 Curry pastes vary a lot in their intensity, so if you know you don't like too much heat start with less (maybe 1-2 tbsp) as you can always add more later on if needed.